 We believe in standing up for the vulnerable – regardless of wealth and income.
 This is why we work on a contingent fee basis.
 The contingent fee means we only get paid if we win your case, and you incur no financial risk whatsoever in bringing a legal claim against the nursing home.
 If we do not recover a settlement or verdict in your favor, you owe us nothing.

-For over 60 years, our personal injury lawyers in Philadelphia have fought for victims of abuse and their families.
+For nearly 70 years, our personal injury lawyers in Philadelphia have fought for victims of abuse and their families.
 We want to help you make sure that any healthcare staff members who abuse, neglect or take advantage of elderly residents are held accountable and that your loved one can get the care that they deserve.

-How A Nursing Home Abuse Lawyer Can Protect Residents
+How Can a Nursing Home Abuse Lawyer Protect Residents?

 Mistreatment in nursing homes or assisted living facilities can harm a nursing home resident in many ways.
 Our team works to stop this at any location in Pennsylvania.
 We look at staffing issues that lead to poor care and fight for damages when harm occurs.
 Individuals and their loved ones trust us to review cases and hold facilities accountable without upfront costs.